 There are Email and Internet access services in Kampala, Entebbe and in some towns upcountry.

 Energy / Electricity

-Temporary importation of equipment This generally takes long to process and its best you contact us or the Uganda Communications Commission or
+Temporary importation of equipment This generally takes longer to process and it’s best you contact us or the Uganda Communications Commission or

 well in advance for assistance.

 In order to bring in equipment, you will require a TEMPORARY IMPORT valid for 3 months.

 This can be extended/renewed for another 3 months should you wish.